Las Vegas Raiders: Final years of the Gruden era and Rich Bisaccia (2020–2021)

+Josh McDaniels and Dave Ziegler era (2022–2023) Antonio Pierce (2024)

 On January 30, 2022, the Raiders announced the hiring of Dave Ziegler as general manager.
 Ziegler was previously the director of player personnel for the New England Patriots and served in the Patriots scouting department from 2013 to 2021.
 On January 31, 2022, the Raiders announced the hiring of Josh McDaniels as head coach.
 On February 4, 2022, the Raiders announced the hiring of Patrick Graham as defensive coordinator.
+In the 2022 season, the Raiders finished with a 6–11 record.
+Following the season, the Raiders released Derek Carr.

+In response to the release of Derek Carr, the Raiders signed Jimmy Garoppolo and drafted Aidan O'Connell.
+On October 31, 2023, the Raiders parted ways with head coach Josh McDaniels and general manager Dave Ziegler.
+Linebackers coach Antonio Pierce was named interim head coach and assistant general manager Champ Kelly was named interim general manager for the remainder of the 2023 season.
+On December 14, 2023, the team set a franchise record of most points scored in a game by scoring 63 points in their 63–21 victory over the Los Angeles Chargers.
+The Raiders finished with an 8–9 record (5–4 mark under Antonio Pierce) that saw a 20–14 upset victory over the Chiefs on Christmas Day.
+The team removed the interim tag from Pierce in January 2024, making him head coach of the franchise.
+After one season where he led the Raiders to a 4–13 record, including a 10-game losing streak, Pierce was fired as head coach.

+Pete Carroll and John Spytek era (2025)

+On January 25, 2025, former USC and Seattle Seahawks coach Pete Carroll was hired as the head coach of the Raiders, departing Seattle after 15 years with the Seahawks organization.
+Upon coaching his first game for the Raiders, he will become the oldest head coach (73) in NFL history.
+During the offseason, the Raiders traded for Geno Smith, reuniting Carroll with his former Seahawks quarterback.

 Championships

 AFL championships

 The Raiders finished the 1967 season with a 13–1–0 record and won the 1967 AFL Championship.
 They subsequently lost to the Green Bay Packers in Super Bowl II.

 Super Bowl championships

 The Raiders have won a total of three Super Bowl championships.
 They won their first Super Bowl under head coach John Madden, and their next two with Tom Flores.